 FBI Youth Leadership Academy

-The Portland Division will hold its fifth annual FBI Youth Leadership Academy July 16-18, 2014.
+The Portland Division will hold its sixth annual FBI Youth Leadership Academy July 21-24, 2015.
 The academy gives motivated high school students the chance to develop leadership skills by engaging them in team-building experiences, exposing them to careers in law enforcement, and encouraging them to communicate and collaborate across cultures.
 Participants have direct interaction with FBI special agents and community leaders throughout the program.
 Activities will include interview/resume skills, physical fitness, hands-on forensics work, and participation in a mock crime scene investigation.
 Students must attend all days of the academy, and we anticipate offering more opportunities for graduates of the program throughout the upcoming school year.